lritter14/recipe-helper/CONTRIBUTING.md

 If you have questions or need help, please:

 1. Check the README.md
-2. Review the project documentation in `intro.md`
+2. Review the project documentation
 3. Open an issue on GitHub

 Thank you for contributing!